microsoft/teams-ai/js/samples/08.datasource.azureOpenAI/README.md

 # Azure OpenAI On Your Data
-The following is a conversational bot that uses the Azure OpenAI Chat Completions API and more specifically the `Azure OpenAI On Your Data` feature to facilitate RAG (retrieval augmentation) from Azure data sources, more specifically Azure AI Search.
+The following is a conversational bot that uses the Azure OpenAI Chat Completions API `Azure OpenAI on Your Data` feature to facilitate RAG (retrieval augmentation) using Azure AI Search as the Azure data source.
 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->

 <!-- code_chunk_output -->